cran-task-views/WebTechnologies/WebTechnologies.md

 This list describes online services.
 For more tools, please see the [Analysis of Spatial Data](https://CRAN.R-project.org/view=Spatial) task view.

-- *Geospatial/Geolocation/Geocoding*:
+- *Geolocation/Geocoding*:
-  Several packages connect to geolocation/geocoding services.
+  Services that translate between addresses and longlats.
-  `r pkg("rgeolocate")`offers several online and offline tools.
+  `r pkg("rgeolocate")` offers several online and offline tools.
   `r github("trestletech/rydn")` (not on CRAN) is an interface to the Yahoo Developers network geolocation APIs, and
   `r github("hrbrmstr/ipapi")` can be used to geolocate IPv4/6 addresses and/or domain names